cionx/solutions-structure-and-interpretation-of-computer-programs/2_building_abstractions_with_data/2.2_hierarchical_data_and_the_closure_property/exercise_2.19.md

 # Exercise 2.19

-> Consider the change-counting program of Section 1.2.2.
+> Consider the change-counting program of section 1.2.2.
 > It would be nice to be able to easily change the currency used by the program, so that we could compute the number of ways to change a British pound, for example.
 > As the program is written, the knowledge of the currency is distributed partly into the procedure `first-denomination` and partly into the procedure `count-change` (which knows that there are five kinds of U.S. coins).
 > It would be nicer to be able to supply a list of coins to be used for making change.